boxen/our-boxen/README.md

 ## Customizing

-You can always check out the number of existing modules we already provide as optional installs under the [boxen organization](https://github.com/boxen).
+You can always check out the number of existing modules we already provide as optional installs under the
+[boxen organization](https://github.com/boxen).
 These modules are all tested to be compatible with Boxen.
-You can include these modules by modifying the Puppetfile, adding them to `manifests/site.pp` if they should be installed on every machine, and then running `boxen`.

-For your organization, it's recommended you create a module to contain the configuration in the `modules/` directory (eg. `modules/github`).
-Then, you simply need to include that module in `manifests/site.pp`.
+Use the `Puppetfile` to pull them in dependencies automatically whenever `boxen` is run.
+You'll have to make sure your "node" (Puppet's term for your laptop, basically) includes or requires them.
+You can do this by either modifying `manifests/site.pp` for each module, _or_ we would generally recommend you create a module for your organization (eg. `modules/github`) and create an environment class in that.
+Then you need only adjust `manifests/site.pp` by doing `include github::environment` or what-have-you for your organization.

 For organization projects (read: repositories that people will be working in), please see the documentation in the projects module template we provide.